Skip to main content

 Paro – Kathmandu

-After breakfast, transfer to Paro Airport for your flight back to Kathmandu.
+Transfer to Paro Airport for your flight back to Kathmandu.
 Enjoy the scenic aerial views of the Himalayan ranges as you descend into Nepal’s capital.
 Upon arrival, you will be greeted and transferred to your hotel.

 Later in the day, participate in a guided meditation session designed to relax your body and calm your mind.
 This session is suitable for both beginners and experienced meditators, helping you cultivate mindfulness and inner peace.